RamanSGill/Judge/README.md

    4. Database will be made regarding the missing people and this Database will be used to compare the photos of people who are found by rescue Teams or in relief camps

-   5.The information about the found is sent to their loved ones in the form of email or message.
+   5. The information about the found is sent to their loved ones in the form of email or message.
 Same will be done to the relief ops/NGOs whoerver uploaded the photo of the found

    6. Analysis of Twitter stream to gain analytics on the situation.